mpuening/learn-jakartaee/DATA_SOURCES.md

 to the `resource-ref` names in `web.xml`.
 This make GlassFish a thorn in the side of anyone trying to create an app that can work in any app server.

-Is it for this reason, that this project went with the `@DataSourceConfiguration` approach so that people wanting to run the code need not change any code.
+Is it for this reason, that this project went with the `@DataSourceConfiguration` with a custom `DataSource` approach (see below) so that people wanting to run the code need not change any code.

 Connecting the Dots
 -------------------